 5. GREEN LIGHT LETTER

-If, following the interview, the Investment Committee votes to proceed, your team will be granted a “Green Light” letter, formally inviting your fund to advance to the second part of the process by filing a license application.
+If, following the interview, the Investment Committee votes to proceed, your team will be granted a “Green Light” letter, formally inviting your fund to file a license application once you have made substantial progress in raising private capital.
 You can expect to receive the Green Light letter via email within a few days of the Investment Committee’s decision.
 Note that the Green Light letter is not a determination that you are qualified to receive an SBIC license, but an invitation to proceed to the next step in the process.